Mohammad Naseem

 Born in Amritsar in British India in September 1924, Naseem was educated mainly in Pakistan and then in England, where he trained to become and worked as a GP for many years and also specialised in the medical procedure of circumcision, particularly for the British Muslim community.
+He left Pakistan and settled in Birmingham in 1951.

 He was executive member of, and home affairs spokesman for, the Islamic Party of Britain.

 Naseem was the main practitioner of male circumcision in the region and was based in Aston, Birmingham.
+He was reprimanded by the General Medical Council for circumcising a baby boy without the parents’ consent.

 History

 In the 1970s, Naseem became involved in the establishment of a major mosque and Islamic centre in Birmingham and supported a project that had begun in the late 1950s but only got underway in the 1960s.
 There was great confusion at the time and many of those involved had a design for an Islamic institution but disorganisation created a lack of funds and resources to complete the grand and innovative project.
 Amidst debate and argument, Naseem is said to have joined the members of a loosely formed group and helped to settle disagreements by way of compromise and organisation.

 The mosque project was listed as a registered charity and as a limited company and it was decided that elections would be conducted to select an official committee to run the new trust.
 Naseem was elected chairman and has remained chairman ever since, following an annual vote at the trust's Annual General Meeting.